 The Trench

-For longer coverage with higher breathability.
-It converts into a poncho for bike or e-scooter, lists 10,000 mm water column and 5000 g/m² breathability, plus taped seams and ventilation holes.
+For longer coverage and greater breathability.
+It converts into a poncho for biking or riding an e-scooter, with a water column rating of 10,000 mm and a wind resistance rating of 5,000 breathability of g/m², plus taped seams and ventilation holes.

 Made from 111 recycled plastic bottles.